BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

    @pop: population of each individual (group size range: 6-12)
    @other: a list containing: elements without names
 ```
 What does this mean?
-The first row is telling us that the data file is a genlight object, and inside we can find 232 genotypes (so 232 individuals with genotype data).
-Each of the 232 individuals have genotypes on 21499 SNPs, from which there is an average of 1.26% of missing data.
+The first row is telling us that the data file is a genlight object, and inside we can find 232 rows of genotypes (so 232 individuals with genotype data).
+Each of the 232 individuals have genotypes from 21499 SNPs, from which there is an average of 1.26% of missing data.
 The optional content (introduced by "@") correspond to another additional matrix with further information about the SNPs or the individuals.

 ### Filtering our dataset